Peter Brimelow

 Peter Brimelow (born October 13, 1947) is a British-born American writer.
 He is the founder of the website VDARE, an anti-immigration site associated with white supremacy, white nationalism, and the alt-right.

-Brimelow has worked as a writer and editor at National Review and as a columnist for Dow Jones’/ MarketWatch.
+Brimelow has worked as a writer and editor at National Review and as a columnist for Dow Jones’ MarketWatch.
 He founded the Center for American Unity in 1999 and served as its first president.
 Brimelow describes himself as a paleoconservative, and he has been called a leader within the alt-right movement.
 In January 2021, a judge dismissed a lawsuit Brimelow brought against The New York Times, ruling that that the Times had not defamed him by calling him a "white nationalist".
+Courts subsequently reaffirmed in 2022 and 2026 that the NYT had not defamed Brimelow.

 Early life and education

 Brimelow was born in 1947 in Warrington, Lancashire, England, the son of Bessie (née Knox) and Frank Sanderson Brimelow, a transport executive.
-Brimelow and his twin brother, John, studied at the University of Sussex (BA, 1970) and at Stanford University (MBA, 1972).